-Orlando Harley-Davidson and local car clubs have joined forces to display some of the hottest vehicles in town.
-Leap and Tad loved snapping selfies with the cool cars and motorcycles at special photo spots throughout the festival area.
+Orlando Harley-Davidson returns once again as a sponsor for the event, and we look forward to to seeing some of the hottest vehicles in town.
+Leap and Tad loved snapping selfies with the cool cars and motorcycles at special photo spots throughout the festival area, and we'll have to see if they return again.
 We even got to see a Back to the Future-style ride from the Delorean Club of Florida.
-This is a fun addition to an already awesome event.
+This was a fun addition to an already awesome event.

-Tips for a Great Time at Seven Seas Food Festival
+Tips for Having a Great Time at Seven Seas Food Festival

 - Use your event guide to navigate.